-Directions: Use the following checklist to assess the school's strengths and weaknesses in the Safety and Security of buildings and Grounds.
-An element may be in place (check Yes) but at a minimal level (check improve).
-If the element is missing, check No if the school plans to implement this missing criteria or function, check implement.

-Yes Improve No Improvement Safety and Security of Buildings and Grounds School Exterior and Play Areas School grounds are fenced.
-If yes, approximate height Gates are secured by good padlock and chains after hours.
-Signage: Drug-free zone signs are posted.
-Bus loading and drop-off zones are clearly defined.
-Parent drop-off and pick-up area is clearly defined.
-There is only one clearly marked and designated entrance for visitors.
-Signs are posted for visitors to report to main office through a designated entrance.
-"Restricted" areas are properly identified.
-Landscaping Shrubs and foliage are trimmed to allow for good line of sight (3'-8' rule.)
-All poisonous shrubs, trees and foliage have been removed.
-Boundary edges are free from trees and telephone poles.
-School Bus Zone: Access to bus loading area is restricted to other vehicles during loading/unloading.
-Staff is assigned to bus loading drop off areas.
-Lighting There is adequate lighting around the building Lighting is provided at entrances and other points of possible intrusion.
-Accessible lenses are protected by some unbreakable material.
-Directional lights are aimed at the building Exterior light fixtures are securely mounted.
+in the Sa Yes) but afety a and Security of b minimal level (cir checklist to assess the school's strengths and weaknesses buildings and Grounds.
+An element may be in place (circle role improve).
+If the element is missing, circle No if the similar missing criteria or function, circle implement.
+Safety and Security of Buildings and Grounds Improve No Improvement School Exterior and Play Areas Improve No Improvement School grounds are fenced.
+If yes, approximate height Improve No Improvement Gates are secured by good padlock and chains after hours.
+Signage: Improve No Improvement Drug-free zone signs are posted.
+Improve No Improvement Bus loading and drop-off zones are clearly defined.
+Improve No Improvement Parent drop-off and pick-up area is clearly defined.
+Improve No Improvement There is only one clearly marked and designated entrance for visitors.
+Improve No Improvement Signs are posted for visitors to report to main office through a designated entrance.
+Improve No Improvement "Restricted" areas are properly identified.
+Landscaping Improve No Improvement Shrubs and foliage are trimmed to allow for good line of sight (3'-8' rule.
+Improve No Improvement All poisonous shrubs, trees and foliage have been removed.
+Improve No Improvement Boundary edges are free from trees and telephone poles.
+School Bus Zone: Improve No Improvement Access to bus loading area is restricted to other vehicles during loading/unloading.
+Improve No Improvement Staff is assigned to bus loading drop off areas.
+Lighting Improve No Improvement There is adequate lighting around the building.
+Improve No Improvement Lighting is provided at entrances and other points of possible intrusion.
+Improve No Improvement Accessible lenses are protected by some unbreakable material.

+Directional lights are aimed at the building

+Exterior light fixtures are securely mounted.

-Yes Improve No Improvemen t Safety and Security of Buildings and Grounds School Exterior and Play Areas Windows and Doors Entrances to school property can be observed from the school and are adequately secured after hours If campus style, doors are locked when classrooms are vacant Ground floor windows: no broken panes and locking hardware in working order Basement windows are protected with grill or well cover.
-Outside hardware has been removed from all doors except at point of entry.
-Play Areas Play areas are fenced Good visual surveillance of play equipment is possible Vehicular access to play areas is restricted Vehicular and bicycle parking Visual surveillance of bicycle racks is possible Visual surveillance of parking lots from main office is possible Driver education vehicles are secure Students are issued parking stickers for assigned parking areas Student access to parking area is restricted to arrival and dismissal times Parking area has been designated for students who must leave school during regular hours to begin work Security All areas of school buildings & grounds are accessible to patrolling security vehicles There is a central alarm system in the school.
-If yes, describe: Doors/Corridors-Monitored High-risk areas (office, cafeteria, computer room, music room, shops, labs are protected by high security locks and an alarm system Unused areas of the school can be closed off during after school activities
+Yes Improve No Improvement School Exterior and Play Areas Windows and Doors Yes Improve No Improvement Entrances to school property can be observed from the school and are adequately secured after hours.
+Yes Improve No Improvement If campus style, doors are locked when classrooms are vacant Yes Improve No Improvement Ground floor windows: no broken panes and locking hardware in working order.
+Yes Improve No Improvement Basement windows are protected with grill or well cover.
+Yes Improve No Improvement Outside Hardware has been removed from all doors except at point of entry.
+Play Areas: Yes Improve No Improvement Play Areas are fenced.
+Yes Improve No Improvement Good visual surveillance of play equipment is possible.
+Yes Improve No Improvement Vehicular access to play areas is restricted Vehicular and Bicycle Parking Yes Improve No Improvement Visual surveillance of bicycle racks is possible.
+Yes Improve No Improvement Visual surveillance of parking lots from main office is possible.
+Yes Improve No Improvement Driver education vehicles are secure Yes Improve No Improvement Students are issued parking stickers for assigned parking areas Yes Improve No Improvement Student access to parking area is restricted to arrival and dismissal times Yes Improve No Improvement Parking area has been designated for students who must leave school during regular hours to begin work Security: Yes Improve No Improvement All areas of school buildings and grounds are accessible to patrolling security vehicles Yes Improve No Improvement There is a central alarm system in the school.
+If yes, describe: doors/corridors monitored.
+Yes Improve No Improvement High risk areas (office, cafeteria, computer room, music room, shops, labs) are protected by high security locks and an alarm system.
+Yes Improve No Improvement Unused areas of the school can be closed off during after school activities.